-A Slap Up Good Shrine
+A Slap-Up Good Shrine

-I had a look at the menu and decided to go for the facial.
-Her assistant queued up some saccharine Thai pop on a stereo in the corner and Khun Khemika began to sway gracefully towards the spot where I was waiting curiously on a chair.
-As she reached me, and with no prior warning and the stealth of a panther, she delivered a mighty backhand wallop to my left cheek.
-She then proceeded to slap me firmly around my whole face, all the while continuing to shimmy in time with the music.
-This continued for a couple of minutes before she mixed things up with some rabbit punches, then finished off with a couple of chops to my shoulders and a hefty smack across my right ear.
+I perused the menu and decided to give the facial a try.
+Her assistant queued up some jingly Thai pop on the sound system and Khun Khemika then began to sway gracefully over towards where I was perched rather nervously on a stool.
+As she reached me, and without any prior warning, she delivered a solid backhand to my left cheek.
+She then proceeded to slap me firmly around the face, all the while shimmying in time with the music.
+This continued for a couple of minutes, interspersed with some chops and a few rabbit punches for good measure.
+Examining my face in the mirror afterwards, I couldn’t quite work out if it had been structurally enhanced or not, but my cheeks certainly had a healthy new glow about them.

-Waiting outside the treatment room, I couldn’t help but wince at the sound of palm smacking into soft flesh, and wondered if my friend was ever going to talk to me again.
-But she emerged beaming and flushed a few minutes later.
-Yes, she said, it was certainly bracing and had stung a bit, but there was no lasting pain.
-And, amazingly, she reckoned that it had actually worked, swearing that her bra was now noticeably tighter.
-These kind of results explain why a steady stream of women, both Thai and foreign, make the journey up to this distant corner of Bangkok.
+Waiting outside the treatment room, I couldn’t help but wince at the sound of palms smacking into flesh, and wondered if my friend was ever going to forgive me.
+But she emerged a few minutes later beaming, if a little flushed.
+Yes, she said, it was certainly bracing and had stung a little, but there was no lasting pain and, rather amazingly, she reckoned it had actually worked - she swore her bra was now noticeably tighter.

 Previous